-Financial Statements and Notes to the Financial Statements
+Ontario Cannabis Retail Corporation Financial Statements and Notes

-March 31, 2019
+MARCH 31, 2019

 Responsibility for Financial Reporting

 The preparation, presentation and integrity of the financial statements are the responsibility of management.
 This responsibility includes the selection and consistent application of appropriate accounting principles and methods in addition to making the estimates, judgments and assumptions necessary to prepare the financial statements in accordance with International Financial Reporting Standards.
 The accompanying financial statements of the Ontario Cannabis Retail Corporation (OCRC) have been prepared in accordance with International Financial Reporting Standards and include amounts that are based on management's best estimates and judgement.